lachhebo/pyclustertend/README.md

 pyclustertend is a python package to do cluster tendency.
 Cluster tendency consist to assess if clustering algorithms are relevant for a dataset.

-Two methods for assessing cluster tendency are currently implemented  :
+Three methods for assessing cluster tendency are currently implemented  :

 - [x] Hopkins Statistics
 - [x] VAT
+- [x] Metric based method (silhouette, calinksi, davies bouldin)

 ## Installation :